 Cross Country Skiing

-A third option for Day One is to cross country ski.
-Valley Spur is a well-maintained cross country ski trail in the area.
+The third option for Day One is to cross-country ski.
+Valley Spur is a well-maintained cross-country ski trail in the area.
 You can rent skis from Downwind Sports in Munising.

 Hiking or Snowmobiling

 Depending on the level of physical activity you prefer, or depending on your budget, there are options for either snowmobiling or hiking/snowshoeing in Pictured Rocks National Lakeshore.